 - Product-specific modern slavery analysis.
-Building on the industry-category risk analysis that has been at the core of the modern slavery risk assessment activities carried out during the reporting period, we intend to focus on the specific products that form part of the 'typical' supply chain for a professional services/law firm.
-These include: - " paper products and other office consumables - " computers, printers, servers and other electronic items. - We also recognise that targeted supplier engagement can form an important part of holistic modern slavery due diligence activities, particularly in relation to going beyond the first tier.
+Building on the industry-category risk analysis that has been at the core of the modern slavery risk assessment activities carried out during the reporting period, we intend to focus on the specific products that form part of the 'typical' supply chain for a professional services/law firm including: - o paper products and other office consumables - computers, printers, servers and other electronic items. - We also recognise that targeted supplier engagement can form an important part of holistic modern slavery due diligence activities, particularly in relation to going beyond an analysis of Tier 1 suppliers.
 We intend to continue carrying out comprehensive supplier questionnaires (and, where appropriate, further engagement) in conjunction with our product-specific modern slavery analysis. - More internal training to improve awareness of where modern slavery can occur, how to engage with vendors and suppliers and ways to remediate.
-This is also more relevant as we improve how we track our expenditure (better categorisation and data entry) and identify suppliers beyond tier 1.
+This is also more relevant as we improve how we track our expenditure (better categorisation and data entry) and identify suppliers beyond Tier 1 suppliers. - Investment in Finance tools by implementing a new global financial system using 3E which is integrated with time recording, billing, expense and other payment and tracking systems.

 We are embarking on the above priority activities with the aim of further examining key product groups to identify areas of potential modern risk.
-We recognise that, whilst complete supply chain visibility may be practically unachievable, the goal is to identify, well beyond those products directly supplied to us, a comprehensive dataset of every component that forms part of a particular supply chain, and where (in terms of country of origin or region) that component has come from.
+We recognise that, whilst complete supply chain visibility may be practically unachievable, the goal is to identify, well beyond those products directly supplied to us, a comprehensive dataset of every component that forms part of a particular supply chain, and where (in terms of country of origin or region) that component has come from